 You should first read the Trainee Guide to IDT, this document contains useful information including the eligibility criteria, supporting document requirements and what is expected of trainees throughout the process.

-Depending on the criterion you are applying under, please see the relevant checklist as this may help when writing your application.
+Depending on the criterion you are applying under, please see the relevant checklist at the end of each supporting document as this may help when writing your application.
 Every doctor applying for national IDT must submit a supporting document for the criterion they are applying under.
 You can find eligibility checklist and the supporting document for all four criterion in the Resource Bank on this website.

 The required deanery document must be signed by your current Postgraduate Dean (or nominee) so they can acknowledge your intention to apply for an IDT.
 The contact information directory can be found here and will advise of the appropriate person within your current region to send this document to in order to obtain the correct signature.
 It is not appropriate for Training Programme Directors or Educational, Clinical or Academic Supervisors to sign this document in place of a Postgraduate Dean or their nominee.

 All the regions that you can apply to are listed here.